How To Prevent Cheating In Online Assessments

 • Bio-Metric Verification

-In order to make sure the applicant is also the person that takes the assessment, we have implemented bio-metric verification through in-game pictures using the device camera and face recognition technology.
+In order to make sure the applicant is also the person that takes the assessment, we have implemented bio-metric verification through in-game pictures using the device camera and facial recognition technology.
 This way candidates cannot beat our gamified assessment.

 As test takers come up with clever ways to cheat in the online assessments, it becomes imperative for employers to use online assessments that impose anti-cheating measures and adopt AI-driven proctoring technologies to drive fair talent selection.